lchop/Cpp_guide/README.md

  **********
 ### Namespaces
 Namespace exist to avoid naming conflict.
+W can have two fonctions that have the same name

 We can use namespaces inside a function, and will be delete when we reach the end of scope.
 > Never use std namespace in a header file, very hard to debug and you never know where it will be applied.